sunng87/lein-jlink/README.md

 ### Buidling a Custom Runtime Environment

-A custom runtime environment will build a new Java runtime for your project, including _only_ the modules your project uses.
+The plugin will build up a custom runtime environment (Java runtime) for your project, including _only_ the modules your project uses.
 If you have external modules but lack access to an SDK, you will _need_ to create a custom runtime in order to actually run your project.

-First you need to let the plugin know that you want to use a custom runtime when interacting with your project.
-Set the `:jlink-custom-jre` key in your `project.clj` to `true`.

-    :jlink-jre-image true

-This flag also lets the middleware know that it shouldn't use the `java` available in `JAVA_HOME` (or the JDK you specified) but should use the `java` in the custom runtime image instead.

 Create a custom Java environment with the plugin's `init` task.
 It will call out to the `jlink` tool that is bundled with your JDK to create a new "runtime image".
 This image will be in the "image" directory at the root of your project.
-If you would like to store the runtime image in a different location, you can provide that location with the `:jlink-jre-image-path` key in your `project.clj` file.
+If you would like to store the runtime image in a different location, you can provide that location with the `:jlink-image-path` key in your `project.clj` file.

     lein jlink init